flyconnectome/flywire_annotations/README.md

 | [coconatfly](https://natverse.org/coconatfly)    | Analysis suite for Drosophila comparative connectomics.
 Enables hemibrain-flywire connectivity clustering.
 See also [coconat](https://github.com/natverse/coconat). |
 | [neuprintr](https://natverse.org/neuprintr)      | Query neuPrint instances (e.g. for the hemibrain) |

+The recommended entry point for R is [coconatfly](https://natverse.org/coconatfly).

 Please open an issue in the respective repository if you have questions or run into problems.

 ## CATMAID-spaces